 Virginia has a long history of growing marijuana.
-In fact, the early American colony, Jamestown, made it a law that its citizens grow hemp.
+In fact, the early American colony, Jamestown, made growing hemp required by law.
 As time passed, more Virginia cities and towns use the law to encourage the cultivation of cannabis.

 Virginia marijuana laws

-Growing in Virginia
+Growing marijuana in Virginia

 History has proven Virginia is perfect for growing weed.
 Its land is so ideal that lawmakers made it illegal not to use it for cannabis.
 For someone looking to grow weed in this state, it would make sense to take advantage of this fact.